D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) traditionally exhibit poor performance for directed graphs (digraphs) due to notable challenges in 1) modeling neighborhoods and 2) preserving asymmetry.
-In this paper, we address these challenges in traditional GNNs by leveraging \emph{hyperbolic collaborative learning} from multi-ordered and partitioned neighborhoods, and regularizers inspired by \emph{socio-psychological factors}.
-Our resulting formalism, Digraph Hyperbolic Network (\ourseos) learns node representations in hyperbolic space to avoid structural and semantic distortion of real-world digraphs.
-We conduct comprehensive experimentation on 4 tasks: link prediction, node classification, sign prediction, and embedding visualization. \ours statistically significantly outperforms the current state of the art on a majority of tasks and datasets, while achieving competitive performance otherwise.
-Our code and data will be available.
+Digraph Representation Learning (DRL) aims to learn representations for directed homogeneous graphs (digraphs).
+Prior work in DRL is largely constrained (e.g., limited to directed acyclic graphs), or has poor generalizability across tasks (e.g., evaluated solely on one task).
+Most Graph Neural Networks (GNNs) exhibit poor performance on digraphs due to the neglect of modeling neighborhoods and preserving asymmetry.
+In this paper, we address these notable challenges by leveraging \emph{hyperbolic collaborative learning} from multi-ordered and partitioned neighborhoods, and regularizers inspired by \emph{socio-psychological factors}.
+Our resulting formalism, Digraph Hyperbolic Networks (\ourseos) -- albeit conceptually simple -- generalizes to digraphs where cycles and non-transitive relations are common, and is applicable to multiple downstream tasks including node classification, link presence prediction, and link property prediction.
+In order to assess the effectiveness of \ourseos, extensive evaluations were performed across $8$ real-world digraph datasets involving $21$ prior techniques. \ours statistically significantly outperforms the current state of the art.
+We release our code at \magenta{\url{https://github.com/hongluzhou/dhypr}}